MILA 2.0: Renegade

 Is it any good?

+The book's fast-moving plot takes readers through one hairpin turn and vertical drop after another.
 "Right now, the truth seemed nebulous at best.
 A never-ending journey where, just when I thought I'd finally struggled my way to the end, the pathway took a sharp turn, once again plunging me into darkness," Mila reflects at one point.
-Readers may feel the same way as the fast-moving plot takes them through one hairpin turn and vertical drop after another.

 Mila's constant emotional turmoil and efforts to find herself will hit the sweet spot with some readers and probably annoy others, but they help define her as a struggling-to-be-human character.
 The constant thread of distrust and violence is necessary to the plot but may make for a story that's too dark for some.